 In attempting to defend miscegenation many have claimed that certain women who married Israelites were of alien racial stock.
 Of course even if they were not in error in claiming these women were racial aliens, such alleged exceptions could never negate the rules laid out in Scripture which condemn miscegenation.
 Here I will not discuss these errors at any great length as better scholars have already undertaken that work.

-Even so, it can be demonstrated that the Ethiopians of the Horn of Africa were originally a goodly Adamic race and not the mongrelized Caucasoid-Congoid hybrids who dwell there today.
-Thus even on the basis of the errant assumption that Zipporah was from the Southern Ethiopia one could not rightly accuse Moses of fornication.
+It can be demonstrated that the Ethiopians of the Horn of Africa were originally a goodly Adamic race and not the mongrelized Caucasoid-Congoid hybrids who dwell there today.
+Classical accounts of ancient Ethiopia clearly differentiate the true Cushites from the Negroe tribes of the region.
+The former are described as animalistic and uncivilized in contrast to the highly literate and culturally advanced Ethiopians described elsewhere.

 ‘Concerning the Ancient Aethiops’

-Some claim that Ruth was a racial Moabitess as she is called a Moabitess in the book of Ruth, however it can be established that she was an Israelite by race and only a Moabitess by geography.
-Such references to Israelites as inhabitants of regions in Canaan are elsewhere found in our Old Testament at 2 Samuel 23.
-There we see Israelite warriors are named as Beerothite, Pirathonite, Shaalbonite and Ammonite etc. according to their habitation and not their race.
+Some claim that Ruth was a Moabitess by race as she is called a Moabitess in the book of Ruth, however it can be established that she was an Israelite by race and only a Moabitess by geography.
+Such applications of Canaanite patronyms to Israelites as demonyms are elsewhere found in our Old Testament at 2 Samuel 23.24-39.
+There we see Israelite warriors are named as Beerothite, Pirathonite, Shaalbonite, Ammonite and Hittite etc. according to their habitation and not their race.

 It is certain that in the time of Ruth Moab belonged to the Israelites as Scripture clearly informs us (Numbers 21.25-29, Deuteronomy 3.12-16, Judges 11.12-26, Zephaniah 2.9, Isaiah 25.10).
 Only a small portion of the territory of Moab was retained by the Moabites South of the river Arnon, bordered by the land given to the tribe of Reuben in the North, and by Edom in the South.